gadingnst/sutanlab.id-archive/src/contents/now/en.md

 Working as a [Core](https://www.google.com/search?q=what+is+core+team) [Frontend Engineer](https://www.google.com/search?q=what+is+frontend+developer+do) at [Orami](https://www.google.com/search?q=orami+indonesia) by [SIRCLO Group](https://www.google.com/search?q=sirclo+group).

 ### Activities
-- Trading, Investing, and Learning Cryptocurrency
+- Investing, and Learning Cryptocurrency
 - Learning and research some technology stuff from the internet.
 - Social Media, coding, reading and blogging for fun.
 - Making quality time for my family and girlfriend every weekend.

-> Dengan cara mengerjakan apa yang kita cintai, dan bisa dibayar karena hal itu, kita sebenarnya sudah mencapai Work-Life balance itu sendiri.
-Jika kita tidak bisa seperti itu, cobalah untuk mencari kegiatan apa yang bisa kita cintai dan dibayar.
-Jika tidak bisa juga, cobalah mencintai pekerjaan yang kita miliki sekarang.

 ### Tech Experiences
 - Pure JavaScript/TypeScript Environment